hannanxo/reonic-take-home/frontend/README.md

 - Car Consumption (kWh per 100km)
 - Charging Power per Chargepoint (kW)

 By default everything is empty.
 Clicking on the simulate button in the header generates mock data.
+The inputs have validation for Car Consumption and Charging Power per Chargepoint.
+When the value goes below a threshold an error message is displayed and the simulate button is disabled.

+Clicking on the simulate button generates the mock data and shows skeletons/spinners.

 ## How mock data is generated